-(RTC Response Nos.
-4 and 5) This is an issue of fact.
-If it can be shown that this issue is factually accurate, that information would be relevant and material to a decision on the application.
+(RTC Response No. 4) This is an issue of fact.
+If it can be shown that the draft permit does not have adequate provisions to control odors, that information would be relevant and material to a decision on the application.